Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Income Replacement

 Income replacement is the primary role of Life Insurance.
 How will your family be able to live well without your income?
-A rule of thumb is to buy enough coverage to replace 10 to 15 times your annual income, but it is a pretty rough estimate in most cases.
-Everyone has different circumstances, family sizes, and lifestyles.
-Those, too, will influence this number.
+A rule of thumb is to buy enough coverage to replace approximately 10 to 15 times your annual income, though this guideline remains a rough estimate in 2026.

 For example, if you receive $75,000 annually, then you may think about purchasing a life cover of $750,000 to $1,125,000 for your family.
-In this manner, they will be provided with the funds to meet their living cost and enable them to live the life they are leading today.
+In this manner, they will be provided with the funds to meet their living costs for a defined planning horizon, not permanently.

 Debt Obligations

-When you die, debts don’t go away, so they can become the responsibility of your loved ones.
-The debts in your outstanding loans that you will need to consider when planning the level of Life Insurance to have to include:
+When you die, debts don’t go away, so they can become the responsibility of your loved ones, depending on how the debt is structured.
+The debts in your outstanding loans that you will need to consider when planning the level of Life Insurance include:

 • Mortgage: Ensure your Life Insurance policy is large enough to pay off your mortgage.